NCALM-UH/pdal-als-tpu/example/example.md

 (pdal-als-tpu) pjhartze@GSE-10:/mnt/f/uh$ lines="111 112 113 211 212 213 311 312 313 411 412 413 511 512 513 611 612 613 711 712 713 811 812 813 911 912 913 1011 1012 1013 1111 1112 1113"
 ```

 Now we are ready to extract flightlines.
-Note that we are using a different method for feeding arguments (the flightline numbers in this case) into `parallel` this time.
+Note that we will use a different method for feeding arguments (the flightline numbers in this case) into `parallel` this time.
 We could generate correct `stdin` by placing the flightline numbers into an array variable and then pipe them into `parallel` via a `printf` command, but the method shown below is cleaner.
 Plus, we'll be using this new method again in a later step, so no sense avoiding it.

 ```bash
 (pdal-als-tpu) pjhartze@GSE-10:/mnt/f/uh$ mkdir flightlines